 Skip the character breakfasts and meet the characters around the parks, and even some of them at the hotel, by using your MyDisneyExperience App.
 You can locate all of the characters in each park and at any on property hotel.
 This will allow meetings with characters, photographs and autographs, but will be included in the price of your park ticket.

-If a character meal is just at the top of the list for your Disney on a budget trip, try a character lunch!
-The lunch option tends to be cheaper than the breakfast option and usually includes all of the same characters.
+If a character meal is just at the top of the list for your Disney on a budget trip, try a character lunch or breakfast!
+These tend to be cheaper than the dinner option and usually includes all of the same characters.
 When it comes to character dining, there are some clearly best options and clearly worst, so if a character meal makes the cut, do your research for the best, and worst, character dining options before you book in advance.

 Participate in the Free Activities in the Parks

-When doing Disney on a budget or not, you are already paying for park tickets, so take advantage of everything they come with to make the most of each day in the park.
+Whether you are looking to do a Disney vacation on a budget or not, you are already paying for park tickets, so take advantage of everything they come with to make the most of each day in the park.
 I already mentioned Kidcot, the free activity and souvenirs in Epcot’s World Showcase, and Hidden Mickeys which can be hunted for all over Disney property, but there are even more free activities all over Disney property.

 Participate in the Free Activities at the Resorts and On Property

 Check out the Animal Kingdom Lodge to see all of the animals, many of whom just wander around the property and can be viewed from all over the lodge.
-Visit the horses at the Fort Wilderness Resort and stay into the evening so you can join the free campfire sing-a-long (don’t forget to bring your own marshmallows to roast for free)!
+Visit the horses at the Fort Wilderness Resort and stay into the evening so you can join the free campfire sing-a-long!
 You can also immerse yourself in a free butterfly garden at the Fort Wilderness Resort and the Contemporary.

 Take advantage of how massive the Disney World property and take a few free rides – the monorail, boat rides between resorts, and the Skyliner are all free!
 Want to see a movie but skip the $12/per person ticket price, check out a free movie on property.
 Disney’s Movies Under the Stars is responsible for free movies at many of the Disney World hotels.
 Be sure to check out the the official Disney schedule to find out which movies are playing where and when.

 Just because you aren’t in the park, don’t think you have to skip a nighttime show.
 Check out the Electric Water Pageant from five Disney resorts, and the entrance to Magic Kingdom.
 Check out the best locations to watch the show here.
-You can also view the fireworks shows from Magic Kingdom and Epcot from Disney’s Boardwalk, the Polynesian, and the Grand Floridian.
+You can also view the fireworks shows from Magic Kingdom and Epcot from Disney’s Boardwalk, the Polynesian, the Grand Floridian, and the top of the Riviera Resort.